 Longjing Tea in my hometown Hangzhou actually means, “Dragon Well”, a place suitable for the planting of the famous green tea.
 Longjing Tea is one of China’s best green teas and is one reason for Hangzhou’s international fame.
 The tea is grown in the Longjing mountain area of Hangzhou, southwest of the West Lake.

-9. China is home to the world’s largest canal
+9. China is Home to the World’s Longest Canal

 The Grand Canal, starting in Beijing, and ending in my hometown – Hangzhou, is the longest in the world at 1776 km.
 This UNESCO World Heritage Site is not only the world’s longest, but also oldest canal.